-Amy is currently working on a fellowship considering the ethical, political, philosophical, and ecological implications of the question 'what is a forest?'.
+Amy has recently completed a fellowship considering the ethical, political, philosophical, and ecological implications of the question 'what is a forest?'.
 Ranging from the analysis of 17th century dictionaries to contemporary science fiction cinema, this research follows the long line of "semantic horror" in the woods, beginning with Dante: 'Ah me, how hard a thing it was to say / What was this forest savage'.
 This is not just about the conflicts and contradictions in the ways in which we have defined the forest, but also the ways in which it might be redefined, whether in speculative fiction or in contemporary cultural ecologies.
 See Leverhulme profile page here.

 Twitter link: @amycutler1985